 d.
 The region shall conduct a regional business meeting during the conference.

 e.
-Policy Committee members will who attend this Policy Committee meetings may be reimbursed expenses up to the ACTE approved amount.
+Policy Committee members will who attend the Region I Conference Policy Committee meeting may be reimbursed expenses up to the ACTE approved amount.

 f.
 All or a part of travel expenses may be paid for members of the Awards Committee if funds are available.